 We experienced a high level of new investment activity in the fourth quarter 2021 which continued into 2022.
-More normalized activities have resumed, and the COVID-19 pandemic is not currently materially effecting our new investment activity.
-We continue to monitor the COVID-19 pandemic on our new investment activity, which could slow because of reduced levels of real estate transactions and constrained conditions for equity and debt financing for real estate transactions, including leasehold loans.
+The COVID-19 pandemic is not currently materially impacting our new investment activity, but we continue to monitor its potential impact, which could slow new investment activity because of reduced levels of real estate transactions and constrained conditions for equity and debt financing for real estate transactions, including leasehold loans.
 If these conditions arise, they will adversely affect our growth prospects while they persist.
 See the Risk Factors section of our 2021 Annual Report for additional discussion of certain potential risks to our business arising from the COVID 19 pandemic.